Crypto Portfolio Tracker vs Tax Software: Two Different Jobs (2026)

 Crypto Portfolio Tracker vs Tax Software: Two Different Jobs

-- Tracker: real-time value, allocation, performance (PnL) — answers "how is it doing".
+- A tracker shows real-time value, allocation, and performance (PnL).
+It answers "how is it doing."

-- A tracker's headline number is generally not your taxable gain (see realized vs unrealized, portfolio PnL).
+- A tracker's headline number is generally not your taxable gain (see realized vs unrealized and portfolio PnL).

-- Wag3s is the tax-and-accounting side (Folio/Ledger), read-only, alongside any tracker.
+- Wag3s is on the tax-and-accounting side (Folio and Ledger), read-only, alongside any tracker.

 Two jobs, not one